14 of the Best Parenting Books to Raise Resilient, Successful, and Self-Sufficient Kids

 Teaching kids about money is important, but even more important is raising kids who are grounded and generous – anything but spoiled.

-In his book, “The Opposite of Spoiled”, Ron Lieber sets out to show parents how despite first assumptions, teaching kids to manage money doesn’t spoil them but actually makes kids less entitled.
-Through stories, research, and guidance Lieber shows how parents can both teach their kids about money and inspire gratitude for what they have.
+In his book, The Opposite of Spoiled, Ron Lieber shows parents how, despite first assumptions, teaching kids to manage money doesn’t spoil them but actually makes kids less entitled.
+Through stories, research, and guidance, Lieber shows how parents can both teach their kids about money and inspire gratitude for what they have.

 See a full review here: The Opposite of Spoiled

 Raising Grateful Kids in an Entitled World